 Mobile robots spend a significant portion of their time charging.
 Because Stringman is a powered from the wall, it's always ready for work.
 Furthermore, by removing the heavy battery pack, we've increased the payload capacity per dollar compared to mobile platforms that must waste energy carrying their own power supply.

-We designed Stringman to exist in a home, not just a lab.
-The corner anchors are styled to mimic standard crown moulding, and the high-strength fishing line used for the drive system is nearly invisible at a distance of just a few meters.
+We designed Stringman to work in a home, not a lab.
+The corner anchors are styled to mimic crown moulding, and the braided lines are nearly invisible at a distance of just a few meters.
 It’s an appliance that blends in when not in use.

 Stringman's gripper is 50cm below the pivot point so it can reach the floor next to beds and tables.
 This additional linkage could allow unconstrained motion so Stringman employs active swing cancellation algorithms to counteract momentum, without adding the cost of any additional motors.
 This ensures the gripper remains steady and predictable even during rapid cross-room traversals.